 The Commission “Guideline on the operation of the procedures laid down in Chapters II, III and IV of Commission Regulation (EC) No 1234/2008 “ (‘the Procedural Guideline’) further specifies which elements should be included in a Type IB variation application:

 - Cover letter (for groupings, include a short overview of the nature of the changes and indicate whether it is an allowed grouping in Annex III of the variations regulation or the grouping has been agreed with the Agency).
 The Agency has published a new formatted table template to be inserted in cover letters, found here.

 - The completed EU variation application form (as published on the Commission’s website in Volume 6C of the Notice to applicants), including the details of the marketing authorisation concerned.
 Where a variation is considered a Type IB by default, a detailed justification for its submission as a Type IB application must be included.
 MAHs are reminded that the variation application form should be signed by the official contact person.
 Should the official contact person not be available, an official letter of authorisation confirming the delegation of signature to a different person should be enclosed.

-- Reference to the part of the Classification guideline, or reference to the published Article 5 Recommendation, if applicable, used for the relevant application.
+- Reference to the part of the Classification Guideline, or reference to the published Article 5 Recommendation, if applicable, used for the relevant application.

 - For variations submitted to implement changes requested by the Agency or for generic/hybrid/biosimilar medicinal products, where no new additional data are submitted by the MAH, a copy of the request should be annexed to the cover letter.

 - If applicable, the revised summary of product characteristics, labelling and/or package leaflet as a full set of annexes.